stanchat/AIEngagementAcceleratorKit/Phase2.md

 ## 📍 Phase 2: Data Preparation and Model Selection

+Data preparation is essential for effective AI model training.
+This phase involves collecting, cleaning, and transforming datasets to ensure they're suitable for model use.
+Properly preparing and augmenting data enhances model performance and increases the likelihood of achieving desired outcomes.
 ### Inputs
 - Validated data sources
 - Computational resources and domain experts